kalecodes/ShopSmart/FINAL_REPORT.md

 - The active trip page selects one store and allows the user to mark off an item as they buy it.
 - When items are marked off on the active trip page, those changes are reflected on the trip page.
 ### What Were We in the Middle of Implementing
-- A button that takes a user from the home page to the trip page.
-- CSS and graphical updates to individual pages.
+- Improved UI and styling for a more pleasant and moderne experience.
-- More information about features on the about page.
+- More descriptive and detailed information about features on the about page.
+- Notifying users of errors and loading states in api requests
 ### Future Plans
-- Most of the pages are plain but functional, we were looking to add more CSS and graphics to them.
-- More detail in the About page.
-- Add a create account feature directly in the sign in page.
+- Improved deployment environemnt (Need more computing power for faster processing)
 - The ability to remember items purchased in the past and recommend them to users across trips.
 - The ability to make a route to plan the order in which the user was going to visit the stores.
+- Improve routing to allow users to type subroutes into the browser
 ### Known Bugs
-- There is no ability to move directly from the home page to the trip page.
-- Stores can persist across users when added in the same session.
-- Need to include a '#' before a subroute
+- Unresolved ocassional error on new account creation locks database
+- Users can navigate to the sign-up or sign-in pages while already signed in